core-wg/oscore/draft-ietf-core-object-security.md

    * The 'kid' parameter.
 The value is set to the Sender ID.
 This parameter SHALL be present in requests and will not typically be present in responses.
 An example where the Sender ID is included in a response is the extension of OSCORE to group communication {{I-D.ietf-core-oscore-groupcomm}}.

-   * Optionally, a 'kid context' parameter (see {{context-hint}}) containing an ID Context (see {{context-definition}}).
-This parameter MAY be present in requests and MUST NOT be present in responses unless a new security context is being established, see {{master-secret-multiple}}.
+   * Optionally, a 'kid context' parameter (see {{context-hint}}).
+This parameter MAY be present in requests, and if so MUST contain an ID Context (see {{context-definition}}).
+This parameter SHOULD NOT be present in responses: an example of how 'kid context' can be used in responses is given in {{master-secret-multiple}}.
 If 'kid context' is present in the request, then the server SHALL use a security context with that ID Context when verifying the request.
-If the security context has a non-empty ID Context, and a request was rejected by the server with 4.00 (Bad Request), then the client MAY send another request with 'kid context' = ID Context, as the ID Context may have been lost by the server.

 -  The 'ciphertext' field is computed from the secret key (Sender Key or Recipient Key), AEAD nonce (see {{nonce}}), plaintext (see {{plaintext}}), and the Additional Authenticated Data (AAD) (see {{AAD}}) following Section 5.2 of {{RFC8152}}.